Welcome to The Bird Streets near Beverly Hills

 The Bird Streets neighborhood is one of Los Angeles' most sought-after and well-recognized communities among entertainment's elite and high-performing business professionals.
 This niche neighborhood is in the 90069 zip code perched on the lower Hollywood Hills foothills on the Santa Monica Mountains south side.
 The hillside community offers exceptional city views that add tremendous value to the luxury homes located here.

-In the 1920s, the Bird Streets neighborhood began to take shape as new homes and streets were being built.
+In the 1920s, The Bird Streets neighborhood began to take shape as new homes and streets were being built.
 The roads in the area are named mostly after passerine birds and help give the area its identity.

 Street names like Oriole Drive, Tanager Way, Thrasher Avenue, Skylark Lane, Nightingale Drive, Robin Drive, Swallow Drive, Warbler Way, Flicker Place, Bluebird Avenue, Bobolink Place, Kinglet Drive, and my personal favorite, Mockingbird Place, have helped make this luxurious district unlike any other in Los Angeles.

-Residents who purchase homes in the Bird Streets enjoy a central location not too far up in the Santa Monica Mountains and comfortably close to Sunset Boulevard.
+Residents who purchase homes in The Bird Streets enjoy a central location not too far up in the Santa Monica Mountains and comfortably close to Sunset Boulevard.
 The Bird Streets can be found only twenty-nine minutes from the California Incline in Santa Monica, ten minutes from world-class shopping on Rodeo Drive, and approximately thirty minutes away from Van Nuys Airport.

-The famous Bird Street neighborhood is home to celebrities, elite businessmen and women.
-Hip homebuyers have shown interest in the Bird Streets not only because of the phenomenal panoramic views of the city but also the neighborhood's unobstructed views all the way to the Pacific Ocean.
+The famous Bird Street neighborhood is home to celebrities, elite business men and women.
+Hip homebuyers have shown interest in The Bird Streets not only because of the phenomenal panoramic views of the city but also the neighborhood's unobstructed views all the way to the Pacific Ocean.
 Residence also fall in love with the well-constructed and exciting contemporary homes built on the hillside.

-Suppose you are a home buyer interested in the Bird Streets neighborhood.
+Suppose you are a home buyer interested in The Bird Streets neighborhood.
 In that case, you may want to consider acquiring an older mid-century modern home with good bones that you can make improvements to over time.
 Or choose the most expensive home in the neighborhood right now that allows you to use the home as-is or renovate it in the future with a set of architectural plans that are included in the sale.

-The most luxurious estates in the Bird Streets have some of the most spectacular and picturesque vistas.
+The most luxurious estates in The Bird Streets have some of the most spectacular and picturesque vistas.
 They offer compounded impenetrable lots and state of the art security.
 In addition to privacy, motor courts and infinity pools are prevalent among many Bird Street residences.

-So far this year in 2020, eighteen homes have sold in the Bird Streets neighborhood.
-The average days on the market for listings in the Bird Streets has been approximately 83 days.
-The average price of homes sold in the Bird Streets this year is $11,005,827, with a range of sales from $2,182,000 to $42,508,888.
+Since August 12, 2021, 15 homes have sold in The Bird Streets neighborhood.
+The average days on the market for listings in The Bird Streets has been 57 days.
+The average price of homes sold in The Bird Streets during this period was $6,046,188, with a range of sales from $1,667,500 to $14,100.000.

-The total volume of all homes sold in the Bird Streets from January 1, 2020, to September 9, 2020, was $198,104,888.
+The total volume of all homes sold in The Bird Streets from August 12, 2021, to February 12, 2022, was $90,692,834.

-During the same period in 2019, only 11 homes were transferred in the Bird Streets neighborhood, with a total of $87,412,000.
-The average days on the market was also higher in 2019 compared to 2020.
-The median sale price during the first eight months of 2019 was $6,500,000, with a range of sold listings from $2,017,000 to $16,515,000.
+During the same period the previous year, 21 homes were transferred in The Bird Streets neighborhood, with a total of $124,251,002.
+The average days on the market was about the same in 2021 compared to 2022.
+The average sale price during this time was $5,916,714, with a range of sold listings from $1,859,000 to $23,600,000.

-Are you interested in learning more about the Bird Streets in the Hollywood Hills?
+Are you interested in learning more about The Bird Streets in the Hollywood Hills?
 Did you know that the Bird Street neighborhood inspired the song Blue Jay Way written by George Harrison?
 Recorded and released in 1967, Blue Jay Way by The Beetles adds an aura of mystery and fantasy to this spectacular neighborhood to call home … especially during foggy nights.